Estadio Zorros del Desierto: Construction and design

 The design of the front of this stadium was made as a reference to the Centro Cultural Gabriela Mistral.

 The concept of the stadium is based on mining, which is the area's principal economic activity.
 The roof of the stadium shows copper bars.
 The reference of the front of the stadium was the building Centro Cultural Gabriela Mistral.

-Mural of former football player, Fernando Cornejo Jiménez, on Estadio Zorros del Desierto in 2025.

 The stadium is mainly of prefabricated concrete structure.
 As this material is not found in the city, the main contractor of this work subcontracted to the company Grau S.A. to install a factory into the works area in the stadium to create this structure.
 One of the characteristics of this concrete is that it is made of mix to get a H-40 type of concrete, a mix designed to make the coarse works of the stadium.
 One of the problems during the refoundation of the stadium was the low manpower in the city.
 For this reason the main architect decided to invest in heavy machines to carry out the work.

-The front cover is made of steel (coated with weathering steel) to give the stadium a aged copper look and an anti-corrosive surface.
+The front cover is made of steel (coated with weathering steel) to give the stadium an aged copper look and an anti-corrosive surface.
 Initially a copper membrane was proposed for the lining of the stadium.
 The idea was abandoned because of the lack of a Chilean manufacturer and the ultimate green color of the material.
 The decision to use this material was mainly the dry weather of the city, and the need to avoid damage from it.